 Starting September 2018, each county will benefit from a set of interventions targeting the poorest areas: trainings for preschool teachers, providing My First Book to take home for children who have literally no books at home, equipping teachers with quality educational materials and rural kindergartens with ready-made Reading Corners, and also develop the National Early Literacy Network, a community of motivated preschool teachers.

-By the end of 2018, the program will have reached 12 counties and Bucharest, with around 25,000 children receiving their First Book to take home.
+By the end of 2018 the program reached 12 counties, with around 20,000 preschool children receiving their First Book to take home, and over 100 kindergartens that received a ready-made reading corner – the KinderLibrary.

 1. Train 1000 Master Teachers to model good teaching techniques and conduct training sessions for their peers.